Riccorl/transformers-embedder/README.md

 inputs = tokenizer.to_tensor(inputs)
 ```

-Now you have the inputs ready for the model, including the custom filed.
+The inputs are ready for the model, including the custom filed.

 ```python
 >>> inputs